Monte Cristo Sandwich Recipe

 This post may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-This recipe for a Monte Cristo Sandwich will have you craving them morning, noon, and night.
-It’s an easy twist on the basic ham and cheese combination, and oh so very satisfying.
+This recipe for a Monte Cristo sandwich will have you craving them morning, noon, and night.
+It’s an easy twist on the basic ham and cheese combination and oh so very satisfying.
 Plus, it’s the perfect place for leftover ham.

 When you have leftover ham, you make sandwiches.
 At least we do.
 And not just any sandwich, a Monte Cristo.
 Yeah.
 That’s what I’m talking about.

-The Monte Cristo isn’t just for lunch or dinner, either.
+The Monte Cristo isn’t just for lunch or dinner either.
 Talk about a great breakfast sandwich.
-Sometimes the Monte Cristo is served with preserves and/or powdered sugar, so I think breakfast is totally appropriate, don’t you?
-We enjoyed ours with a small bit of honey.
-This sandwich really does make the most perfect savory and sweet combination with a little sweet added.
+Sometimes the Monte Cristo is served with preserves and topped with a dusting of powdered sugar, so I think breakfast is totally appropriate, don’t you?
+We also enjoy these sandwiches with a small bit of honey.
+This sandwich really does make the most perfect savory and sweet combination with a just a bit of sweet added.

 Of course, this sandwich is on the decadent side, so it’s not an all-the-time sort of thing.
-But if you’re planning a brunch, or have leftover ham in need of a job, give this Monte Cristo a try.
+But if you plan a brunch, or have leftover ham in need of a job, give this Monte Cristo a try.
 I think you’ll be glad you did.